JasmineElm/JasmineElm.github.io/_posts/2015-05-27-script-to-generate-posts.markdown

 Tomorrow, I'll look at making a script to start Jekyll so you can view the post in real time as you are editing it.

-[edited to make suitable for Linux]
 --
 James

+ (this post has been slightly altered to account for Linux syntax)